Using the Mako Server

 Loading Applications

-The Mako Server can load multiple applications and an application can be one of: directory, ZIP file, network path.
-Applications can be loaded by using the command line option -l and/or by creating an 'apps' table in the configuration file.
+The Mako Server can load multiple applications.
+An application can be a directory, ZIP file, or network path.
+Applications can be loaded with the command line option -l, by creating an 'apps' table in the configuration file, or both.

 The following example loads three applications: the first application is provided as a string, and the other two applications are provided as a Lua table.
 Providing a Lua table allows for more configuration options.
 The last application is loaded as a root application since we set the name to an empty string.
 The first application's name is set to the name of the directory 'app1'.